-- Very important don't allow the larger holds to overlap onto the next panel. - Each hold has a positive edge.
+- Very important Don't allow larger holds to overlap onto the next panel.
+The holds supplied with the Treadwall are designed so that they cannot overlap, but other holds you might want to put on may be larger. - Each hold has a positive edge.
 Generally speaking, these positive edges should face up so that the climb will not be too intimidating.